 Both the intruder and the security guard were flown to hospital and were left with serious but non-life-threatening injuries.

-New Weekly reported that while Kerr loves Malibu, the safety of her five-year-old son, Flynn, was her "top priority".
+reported that while Kerr loves Malibu, the safety of her five-year-old son, Flynn, was her "top priority".

 "She's making plans to move back to Sydney for at least the next few months.
 It's the one place she feels comfortable," a source told the magazine.